-Main considerations to keep in mind if you are developing a microbiome related product:
+Main considerations to bear in mind if you are developing a microbiome-related product:

-- Microbiome products can fall under several regulatory statuses, in both the food and medical arenas
+- Microbiome products can fall under several regulatory statuses, in both the food and medicinal arenas

-- Their intended use, target population, presentation form, composition, mode of action and route of administration will be key in determining the corresponding status
+- Their intended use, target population, presentation form, composition, mode of action and route of administration will be key in determining the corresponding statuses

 - Both drug and food pathways and associated regulatory statuses present specific benefits and constraints and will be directly related to the complexity, costs and timelines of development, and to the further marketing opportunities.

-VCLS contributes to the development of products within a comprehensive range of regulatory statuses, including drugs, biologics, ATMP, medical devices, FSMPs, Food supplements , etc. We have a solid track of experience in various therapeutic fields including infectious diseases, inflammatory diseases, immunology (including allergies), metabolic disorders, oncology with common applications in the gastro-intestinal tract, skin and gut-brain axis.
+VCLS contributes to the development of products within a comprehensive range of regulatory statuses, including drugs, biologics, ATMP, medical devices, FSMPs, Food supplements.
+We have a solid track of experience in various therapeutic fields including infectious diseases, inflammatory diseases, immunology (including allergies), metabolic disorders, oncology with common applications in the gastrointestinal tract, skin and gut-brain axis.

 What VCLS can offer: